DieEkteMan/powerbattle/README.md

 Made by DieEkteMan & Rowie

+			ToDo-List
-ToDo-List: 	Improve HUD and Scoreboard
+			1. Improve HUD and Scoreboard
-			Make team buttons look better
+			2. Make team buttons look better
-			Display timer on screen ( Time left of powerup ) Add more powerups
+			3. Display timer on screen ( Time left of powerup )
+			4. Add more powerups
-			Fix the time of the speed powerup
+			5. Fix the time of the speed powerup
-			Fill in the rest of the F2 menu
+			6. Fill in the rest of the F2 menu
-			Improve grammar
+			7. Improve grammar
-			Improve slinger weapon 									: IMPROVED ( Rowie 10-12-16 )
+			8. Improve slinger weapon 									: IMPROVED ( Rowie 10-12-16 )
-			Rename sheets in main_menu.lua so it's easier to understand for others and ourselves Integrate pointshop ( Points for kill )
+			9. Rename sheets in main_menu.lua so it's easier to understand for others and ourselves
+			10. Integrate pointshop ( Points for kill )
-			Give Donators access to exclusive pointshop items Half waiting time for Donators on powerups
+			11. Give Donators access to exclusive pointshop items
+			12. Half waiting time for Donators on powerups